deduce-dev/dac-man/docs/plugins/json.md

 ### Interpreting the comparison output

-The following is the output from the comparison.
 The first couple of printouts are for informational purposes and the actual comparison output is printed after the line `[INFO] Comparing ... using JSONPlugin`.